Durham: Student City Guide

 Keep reading below for more detailed info on prices.

 - Durham University – 0191 334 2000

-- Durham is made up of 17 colleges and although you do not study here it is where you will live for the first year and possible longer.
-For a full list of colleges and contacts take a look here.
+- Durham is made up of 17 colleges and these colleges are where you will live for the first year and possibly longer.

-For students getting to University in Durham the bus or walking is the best option.
+For students getting to University in Durham, the bus or walking are the best options.
 But this will depend on where you are living.